alahirajeffrey/alahirajeffrey/README.md

 ### Goals for 2023

 My major goals for 2023 in no particular order include
-- Learning a little bit of frontend development
+- Learning AWS (EC2, RDS, S3, DynamoDB, lambda)
 - Completing a few more certificates on [freecodecamp](https://www.freecodecamp.org/learn)
 - Writing cleaner and more efficient code
 - learning AWS devops